slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If you can make a woman laugh, you can make her do anything.' -- Marilyn Monroe*

-> *'Why are women... so much more interesting to men than men are to women?' -- Virginia Woolf*
+> *'Why are women so much more interesting to men than men are to women?' -- Virginia Woolf*

 <!--
 - Major epiphany: Energy creates motion, motion creates emotions, and women are highly emotional beings.